 After the final round we have an awards ceremony.
 The last thing we do is pass out an envelope containing copies of the ballots for each team.
 Your students will probably want to see their ballots immediately, but it is probably better if you wait until you are on the team bus and heading home before passing them out.
-It is a time honored ritual to complain about judges on the ride home.
+(It is a time-honored tradition to complain about judges on the ride home.)

 Make sure you collect the ballots before the end of the bus ride!
+Students will want to take them home, but that increases the chance they will be lost.
 You can make copies to give to your debaters at your next team practice.
 Your debaters should understand the ballots are a team resource.
 The ballot and your students' notes are the only record of the debate.
 Debaters need to learn to critique their own performance using these materials as part of a debriefing after every tournament.
 You should ask them to explain why they won or lost each round, and what they can do to improve the next time.
 Remind them it is their job to persuade the judge, not the judge's job to correctly interpret what they are trying to say.

-If you take a bus back home, have the students update their parents (probably via cell phone) on the pickup time as you get close to home.
-Then you won't have to wait around for late parent pick ups.
+If you take a bus back home, have the students update their parents (via cell phone) on the pickup time as you get close to home.
+Then you won't have to wait around for late parent pick-ups.